zachpino/digidevf17/week2/homework.md

  ### Homework for 9/7/17

-- Edit the code and electronics hookup from class, detailed in [the code sample](electronics.md), so that when a user presses a button.
+- Edit the code and electronics hookup from class, detailed in [the code sample](electronics.md), so that when a user presses a button the led illuminates.
 - Add a second button and led, and edit the code so that a user can control two different color leds.